How to budget

 Plan for success

-Beyond the considerations above, there are additional ways you can take moves towards financial success:
+Beyond the considerations above, there are additional steps you can take towards financial success:

 • Set 3 goals for balancing your budget and including specific actions to achieve those goals.

 • Create your own personal budget and keep track of your numbers for a month.
-Estimate how much you will have left in your savings at the end of the month, then compare those numbers with your bank account.
+Estimate how much you will have left in your savings at the end of the month, then compare this with your actual bank account balance.
 Repeat the process for the next month.

 • Review your monthly budget and identify your top 3 spending weaknesses.